 Marko displays as much respect, love and dedication to the land he farms as any grower we have met.
-He tends around four hectares of vines dotted around the Slovenian Carso, or Kras as they call it here.
-He farms a handful of remote parcels with a focus on old vineyards, some of which are 100 years of age.
+He farms about four hectares of vines dotted around the Slovenian Carso, or Kras as they call it here.
 Marko speaks with intensity and conviction about this beautiful, yet harsh landscape, where just a few centimetres of red dirt sit between the plants and the ancient plateau of fossilised limestone below.

-The use of herbicides and pesticides is left behind in favour of organic remedies and techniques and for Marko this responsibility to the land is most important.
-How he treats the land and what he feels when he stands in his vineyard matter to him.
+The use of chemicals is eschewed in favour of organic remedies and techniques and for Marko this responsibility to the land is most important.
 The various plots are harvested individually, often over several months.
-They are wild fermented with a brief period of skin contact and rest in old casks until ready to be bottled.
+They see a brief period of skin contact and rest in old casks until ready to be bottled.
 They are pure, vibrant wines with a great potential to age.